GravityKit/GravityView/readme.txt

 __Developer Updates:__

-* Added: `gravityview/fields/custom/form` filter to modify form where content is being pulled from
+* Added: `gravityview/fields/custom/form` filter to modify form used as the source for View entries
 * Added: `gravityview/fields/custom/entry` filter to modify entry being displayed

 = 2.10.2.2 on April 19, 2021 =